Table of Contents

 This resource is licensed by the MINITEX Library Information Network with state appropriations from the Minnesota Higher Education Services Office (MHESO) and the Minnesota Department of Education.

 MasterFILE Premier provides full text for more than 2,000 general magazines covering a broad range of disciplines.
 It includes Magill Book Reviews, reference and travel books, biographies, full text primary source documents, American Heritage Dictionary and an Image Collection of 107,135 photos, maps and flags.

 CQ Press is a publisher of research about the American government, politics, history, public policy, and current affairs.
 CQ Researcher includes reports on current affairs, social policy and other controversies back to 1923.
 CQ Almanac has analysis on the major legislation and actions of congress for each year since 1945.
-CQ Weekly provides in-depth reporting on public policy, politics, congressional legislation, and elections extending back to 1983.
+CQ Magazine (formerly CQ Weekly) provides in-depth reporting on public policy, politics, congressional legislation, and elections extending back to 1983.
 Other content includes Voting and Elections Collection and Politics in America.

 Access primary documents central to United States foreign and military policy since 1945.
 Material is arranged by topical collection produced by the National Security Archives at George Washington University.
 Each collection contains a diverse range of policy documents including presidential directives, memos, briefing papers, White House communications, email, confidential letters and more.